boscobarberesbert/Race-Car/README.md

  - Car moves with player input.
  - Camera follows the movement of the car.
  - Constraints for some elements in the level.
- - Timer as the victory or lose condition.
+ - Countdown using timer as the game condition (when completing a lap or running out of time)
+ - A simple HUD with the timer and an indicator for the part of the level.

 ## Controls